ynvaser/eve-o-preview/README.md

       "EVE - Example DPS Toon 3": "3"
     }

-You should modify this entry with a list of each of your alts replacing "Example DPS Toon 1", etc with the name of your character.
+You should modify this entry with a list of each of your clients replacing "Example DPS Toon 1", etc with the name of your character.
 The numbers on the right are used to force the order in which they cycle.
 If a character appears in the list but is not currently logged in, then it will simply be skipped.
 If a character does not appear in the list, then they will never become active when cycling clients.